-One of the key strengths of slit-tear visualization is that it allows us to easily see not only individual events, but patterns in the scene.
-By patterns, we refer to the higher level interpretation of how events inter-relate to one another over time.
+One of the strengths of slit-tear visualization is that it allows us to easily see not only individual events, but patterns in the scene.
+By patterns, we refer to how events relate to one another over time.
 Because the tears traverse space, and the timeline traverses time, temporal patterns of movement and behavior are visualized spatially.
 As well, events can be more easily correlated when the analyzer strategically places slit-tears to juxtapose them in the timeline.
 Examples are presented below.